ksopyla/numpy-pandas-tutorial/README.md

-# data-visualization-intro
+# Introduction to data visualization in python.

-Introduction to data visualization in python.
+Numpy part was created based on http://cs231n.github.io/python-numpy-tutorial/